Are You Using These 10 Microsoft Teams Bots Yet?

 This Microsoft Teams bot allows business leaders to conduct and analyze polls or surveys in Teams.

-With Polly, you can get instant responses to your most pressing questions, with votes that run in tandem to your conversations.
+With Polly, you can get instant responses to your most pressing questions, with votes that run in tandem with your conversations.

 You’ll also have the option to manage various parts of your poll too.